Advanced-Vision-and-Learning-Lab/sparse-view-3dgs-pack/README.md

 ![Spectral Grid](assets/spectral_grid_3plants.png)

-**Important**: For multispectral datasets, you should run the **multi-DWTGS** variant.
+**Important**: For multispectral datasets, you should run the **multi-DWTGS variant using `train_nir.py`**.
 The multispectral version extends the standard DWT loss computation to work across all spectral bands, ensuring consistent quality and detail preservation across the full spectrum.
+Do not use the standard `train.py` script for multispectral datasets.
+Multi-Spectral Data Loading:
+RGB+NIR image pairs: Supports datasets with separate RGB and NIR images for true 3D multispectral reconstruction Image format: The images/ folder should contain RGB images (3-channel- Pseudo RGB) and nir/folder should contain NIR channel for RGB+NIR datasets, and use the colmap on top of RGB images.

 ## Installation